Lomo School

 Forget about stuffy classrooms with chewing gum on the seats, welcome to the most exciting school you’ve ever been to!
-Learn everything from the analogue basics to exciting experimental techniques with answers to your most-asked questions.
+Learn everything from the analogue basics to exciting experimental techniques with these photography courses.

 Featured